 A fellow cop and friend of Jong-goo gets infected and kills his family.

 Il-gwang tries to reach Jong-goo but is unable to.
 He gets intercepted by Moo-myung who makes him bleed and puke excessively and asks him to leave town.
 In fear, he gets into his car and drives away.
 Moo-myung has set a trap for the evil spirit, the flower.
 It is essential that Jong-goo shows trust in her.
 Only then, this trap will work.
 Jong-goo needs to stay out of the house.
 He sees the many missed calls from Il-gwang and reaches out.

-Il-gwang, who was trying to leave town passes through a swarm of locusts and is forced to turn back.
+In the end of The Wailing, Il-gwang, who is trying to leave town passes through a swarm of locusts and is forced to turn back.
 This is a call to him by the evil spirit.
 Il-gwang tells Jong-goo a lie that the Stranger is the good guy and that he was wrong about him.
 And that Moo-myung is the evil spirit.
 He asks Jong-goo to go straight home.
 He knows this will break the trap.